Hell Town RV Park

 Guy stood before her—his nakedness concealed by the wolf who lay limp in his arms.
 His bare chest revealed his extensive upper body strength.
 His biceps and pecs bulged with the weight of the massive wolf, which Spooky observed didn’t go unnoticed by Piper.
 Or Chick.

 Guy placed him on the blanket.
 River rested the animal’s head in her lap, covered his body with the other blanket, and stroked his ears.
 “It’s alright.
 You’re home now.”
-The wolf whimpered.
-Licked the child.
+The wolf whimpered, then licked the child’s cheek.
 His eyes flitted open, then closed.

 Spooky bent over her brother.
 “Aron.
 Aron.”
 Her hand searched the length of his body for wounds as she considered River’s strange choice of words.
 Home.
 A child’s notion of home.
 Among these misfits, River felt loved.
 And because of this love, to her, this was home.